 Full truckload shipping doesn’t have an association regulating pricing standards.
 Rather, the market sets the price.
-Different industries use freight shipping services more during certain times of the year.
-This can affect supply and demand.
+The use of freight shipping services varies from industry to industry throughout the year.
+In turn, this can affect supply and demand.
 This means that carriers may have issues filling their trucks, or they may have issues fulfilling shipping requests.
 This is capacity, the level at which carriers can or cannot fulfill shipments.
-Capacity will cause prices to fluctuate.
-The prices of fuel will come into play as well.Get an LTL or TL Freight Quote
+Capacity will cause prices to fluctuate, which includes the cot of fuel.

 Benefits of Each

 There are different benefits to TL and LTL.
 Here’s the breakdown:

 Less-than-truckload shipping is ideal for small business operators because it’s: